Pool and hot tub draining

 Please bring old pool, hot tub or spa chemicals to the Broadview Enviroservice Station for proper disposal.

-We appreciate those pool and hot tub owners who are properly disposing of pool and hot tub water.
-Thank you for your efforts to protect our water.
+We appreciate those pool and hot tub owners who are properly disposing of their water.
+Thank you for your efforts to protect our water and aquatic wildlife.

 Utilities